indrajeetmallick/Indrajeet_Protofolio/README.md

 ***

 ## B.A.
 (Bachelor of Arts in Travel And Tourism)
-- American College, Nicosia, Cyprus
+- American College, Nicosia, Cyprus.
-March 2007 – June 2012
+(March 2007 – June 2012)